 Dear Prospective Student and Affiliate Laboratory:

 Thank you for your interest in the Indiana University School of Medicine Histotechnology Program.
 We are excited to offer this non-traditional academic training opportunity to students and technicians in their laboratories.
-Since the program's inception in 1995, we are proud to boast almost 765 students have finished the program.
-In the last five years 255 students have successfully completed the Certificate Program; just over 94% of the students who started the program since Fall 2003 have successfully received their certificate.
-As of fall 2013, students enrolled in this program have come from 48 different states within the US as well as from Canada, France, and the US Virgin Islands.
+Since the program's inception in 1995, we are proud to boast almost 867 students have finished the program.
+In the last five years 257 students have successfully completed the Certificate Program; just over 94% of the students who started the program since fall 2003 have successfully received their certificate.
+As of spring 2015, students enrolled in this program have come from 48 different states within the US as well as from Canada, Cuba, France, Korea, and the US Virgin Islands.

 Students who are enrolled in the Certificate in Histotechnology Program are eligible to apply for student financial assistance, as noted on the IUPUI Office of Student Financial Aid Services website.
 General information about applying for financial aid on the IUPUI campus can be found at the following link: http://www.iupui.edu/~finaid/services/apply/.
 To be eligible for aid, each student must submit the Free Application for Federal Student Aid (FAFSA), see http://www.iupui.edu/~finaid/services/apply/fafsa/ for additional details on that process.
 Residents of the State of Indiana are encouraged to apply by March 1st to determine eligibility of any state awards; all other students can apply after that date and will be considered for the Federal Pell and Federal Direct Loans programs.

-For the upcoming class, please make sure to complete the 2014-2014 FAFSA.
+For the spring class (2017), please make sure to complete the 2016-17 FAFSA.
+Students entering next fall will also need to complete the 2016-2017 FAFSA.
 Students who are offered admission to the program will be administratively enrolled in classes.
 It will not be until after they are enrolled that the IUPUI Office of Student Financial Aid Services will finalize each student’s individual aid eligibility.
-After offers of admissions are sent, if you have been admitted and want to enroll as soon as possible to get your financial aid package progressing, please call the IU School of Medicine Health Professions Programs Administrative Office at (317) 278-4752 and ask for Dr. Reeser.
+After offers of admissions are sent, if you have been admitted and want to enroll as soon as possible to get your financial aid package progressing, please call the IU School of Medicine Health Professions Programs Administrative Office at (317) 278-4752.
 You can also reach that office at email@example.com.

 Although we hope to accommodate students in all laboratory sites that want to participate, clinical sites and their student(s) are limited each year.
 While timely submission of all required parts will help assure a place in the class, it does not guarantee it.
-Please remember that the Certificate Program has an application deadline of May 31, 2014.
+The Certificate Program has an application deadline of May 1 for students starting in September and November 1 for those starting in January.
 Applications to the Associate Degree are accepted year round.

 Please call or email if you have questions pertaining to any aspects of the program or application process.